Sedation Options for Dentistry

 General Anesthesia in the Hospital Setting

-Child patients requiring oral rehabilitation in a hospital setting will receive general anesthesia in the operating room.
+Pediatric patients requiring oral rehabilitation in a hospital setting will receive general anesthesia in the operating room.
 The patient will be completely relaxed and will not feel any pain during the treatment or have any memory of it.
 Spring Lake Dental Group will determine if this is the best option for dental treatment.
 Treatment in the hospital setting allows the highest quality of care in a monitored and controlled environment.
-An anesthesiologist, a doctor with specialized training in administering anesthetics, will give your child the medications to make him/her comfortable and sedated during the procedure.
+An anesthesiologist, will give your child the medications to make him/her comfortable and sedated during the procedure.
 The patient’s medical status must be evaluated with his/her general practitioner before receiving oral treatment under general anesthesia in the hospital setting.